Mubelotix/wasm-game-lib/README.md

 wasm-pack build --target=web
 ```

-I suggest you to put this on lib.rs.
+I suggest you put this on lib.rs and add the crate wasm-bindgen-futures.

 ```rust
 #[allow(unused_imports)]